No matter the deficit, Russell Wilson provides the Seahawks major confidence — and a bunch of wins

 “Russ has done this so many times,’’ Carroll said.
 “You can’t have a better guy, almost in the history of ball, doing it.”

-Mind you, this 40-34 victory was hardly Wilson’s single-handed trophy.
+Mind you, this 40-34 overtime victory was hardly Wilson’s single-handed trophy.
 Chris Carson rushed for 105 yards against the stingiest run defense in the NFL.
 Both Tyler Lockett (13 catches, 152 yards, two touchdowns) and Metcalf (six catches, 123 yards, one touchdown) did valiant work in conquering the Bucs’ man-to-man defense.
 And tight end Jacob Hollister made his most significant impact yet in Seattle with two touchdown catches, including the walk-off winner from 10 yards out in OT.

 But it is the calming, and motivating, presence of Wilson that uniformly gives the Seahawks not just hope, but supreme confidence.
 That was true when the Bucs went up 21-7 in the first half, and when they kept matching every Seahawks score in the second half.
 That included a touchdown with 46 seconds left in regulation that tied the game at 34-all.